 Ashley Thomas (b.
 1984 in Corpus Christi, Texas) creates larger than life graphite drawings that utilize specific icons and memories from her childhood that index traces of the feminine in material culture.
 David “Shek” Vega (b. in San Antonio, Texas), known for producing murals for the San Antonio Spurs, created a mural sized drawing for the exhibition, Promises of Independence & Revolution: Artists Interpreting Mexico where he used his personal experiences to interpret the Mexican Revolution and Independence.
 Lisette Chavez’s (b. in the Rio Grande Valley) work draws on the suppressive experiences she had growing up in a conservative Catholic family; these intricate drawings allude to judgement and religious hypocrisy.
 Andrei Renteria (b.
 1986 in Chihuahua City, Mexico) draws on socio-political issues along the US/Mexico border and his work addresses subject matter of torture, violence, and the abuse of human rights.
 Andrew Anderson (b.
 1977 in Mexico City), employs a minimal aesthetic combined with experimental approach to drawing that are devoid of references to material culture, and thus challenge the viewer to reconsider the notion of drawing.

-Many of the artists have generously contributed their artworks to the Museum’s Permanent Collection through donations or commissions.
+Many artists have generously contributed their artworks to the Museum’s Permanent Collection through donations or commissions.
 We acknowledge and thank the artists and patrons for the donations that have made this collection possible.
 Important collections are built piece by piece.
-Together as a community, we are creating a collection with the pioneering works that serve to teach about our culture and heritage for generations to come.
+Together as a community, we are creating a collection with pioneering works that teach about our culture and heritage for generations to come.